ZasaQ/Genetic_Algorithm/README.md

 Whole programm is written in C++ and C, for connecting master-role computer with slave-role computers, I have used PVM environment.
 Istances that were used for testing were setuped in AWS.
 All the instances' OS is Ubuntu 22.04.3 LTS.

+[Genetic_Algorithm/main.cpp](Genetic_Algorithm/main.cpp) stores base main program that works on one instance without using a distributed environment.

+[PVM](PVM) stores cpp files (both master and slave) that use PVM distributed environment.
+Works with g++ compilter.

 Program execution steps:
 - **Population Initialization:** The master creates the initial population of polygons and evenly distributes them among nodes.
 - **Population Evaluation:** Each node evaluates its local solutions by calculating the number of overlapping polygons.